The Rocket.Chat Voice is currently in beta. Report any issues to Rocket.Chat support.

 Next steps

-After successfully configuring your WebRTC settings, the next step is to Set up Team Voice Call Permissions to define which users have access to the calling features.
-Once permissions are set, users can refer to the Team Voice Calls User Guide to start making calls within Rocket.Chat.
+After configuring WebRTC, Set up Rocket.Chat Voice Permissions to define which users can access calling features.
+Once permissions are set, end users can follow the Rocket.Chat Voice User Guide to start making calls.